bollu/bollu.github.io/README.txt

 - [Jazz tutorial](https://jazztutorial.com/video-library)
 - The real book.
 Get one in key C.

-#### Jazz Chord Progression for C major

-- We fix the key to be C major.
-- 2 5 1 chord progression.
-- Dmin7, G7, Cmaj7, A7.
-- Use extended notes, 9th.
-- Dmin7 notes: D F A C + E
-- G7 notes: G B D F + A
-- Cmaj7 notes: C E G B + D
-- A7 notes: A C# E G + B. Use Bb in this case as the flat 9th.
-- Recall that the 9th is taken from the root (C major), but the 9th note for the given scale.

 #### Types of Seventh Chords

 #### Dominant 7th (default) `C7`: